Table of Contents

 • Optimization: algorithm to optimize self-consumption of solar electricity.

-• Card Readers: for interacting with RFID readers and opening or closing relays.
+• Card Readers: to interact with RFID readers and open or close relays.

-You can view their logs and status (✅ /❌) under their respective tabs on the configuration web server.
+You can check their logs and status (✅ /❌) under their respective tabs on the configuration web server.

-Restart all services by enabling and disabling the Config mode.
+Restart all services by activating and deactivating the Config mode.

-The Meter tab with the CONFIG MODE enabled is used to manually interact with Modbus and Mbus meters.
+The Meters tab with the CONFIG MODE enabled is used to manually interact with Modbus and Mbus meters.

 It can also be used to change the primary Modbus or Mbus address of a device.

-Additionally, it can be used to manually read a Modbus register of a connected device.
+It can also be used to manually read a Modbus register from a connected device.

 • Download the JSON configuration file of the installation from the Climkit portal under Configuration > Gateway.

-• Connect the Gateway to your local router with an Ethernet cable and power on the Gateway.
+• Connect the Gateway to your local router with an Ethernet cable and plug the Gateway into its power supply.

 Log in with the default credentials: